 Even Honda doesn’t call it a Supermoto!
 They call it a fun bike.
 An old concept that relies on the 650cc air-cooled engine that is still used in the Honda Dominator.

 Honda FMX 650 is characterized by a high weight (375 pounds) and an extremely low power – 37 hp of the shaft (about 30 hp per wheel).
 It is not recommended for anything other than riding in the city and light Saturday-Sunday walks.

 KTM 690 SMC/ SMC R

-This machine remains the best factory build Supermoto motorcycle.
-You can have fun on the streets without worrying about heavy maintenance (oil change is on 20 moto hours, pistons on 100 moto hours etc.).
+This machine remains the best factory-build Supermoto motorcycle.
+You can have fun on the streets without worrying about heavy maintenance (oil change is on 20 moto hours, pistons on 100 moto hours, etc.).

-Weighing less than 330 pounds and 67 hp on the shaft (around 60 hp on wheel), the SMC R is really a Supermoto bike, with great looks and behavior on the road.
+Weighing less than 330 pounds and 67 hp on the shaft (around 60 hp on the wheel), the SMC R is really a Supermoto bike, with great looks and behavior on the road.

-Well, it is inappropriate to compare it with the KTM 450 SMR, which has a similar power but is 88 pounds lighter (and logically can not get legal street plate).
+Well, it is inappropriate to compare it with the KTM 450 SMR, which has similar power but is 88 pounds lighter (and logically can not get a legal street plate).

 Unlike the typical single-cylinder supermoto bikes, there have recently been popularized Supermotards that suck the Supermoto style.
 And some examples are:

 They are more practical (as long as Supermoto and practicality can co-exist) and can be used like any other “naked” bike while keeping the spirit of an off-road machines.